pymmcore-plus/pymmcore-plus/README.md

 [pycro-manager](https://github.com/micro-manager/pycro-manager) is an excellent library designed to make it easier to work with and control Micro-manager using python.
 It's [core acquisition engine](https://github.com/micro-manager/AcqEngJ), however, is written in Java, requiring java to be installed and running in the background (either via the micro-manager GUI application directly, or via a headless process).
 The python half communicates with the Java half using ZeroMQ messaging.

 Among other things, this package aims to provide a pure python / C++ implementation of a MMCore acquisition engine, with no Java dependency (see `CMMCorePlus.run_mda`... it's minimal at the moment and lacks acquisition hooks).
-To circumvent issues with the GIL, this library also provides a `pymmcore_plus.RemoteMMCore` proxy object (via [Pyro5](https://github.com/irmen/Pyro5)) that provides a server/client interface for inter-process communication (this serves the same role as the ZMQ server in
+This library also provides an experimental `pymmcore_plus.RemoteMMCore` proxy object (via [Pyro5](https://github.com/irmen/Pyro5)) that provides a server/client interface for inter-process communication (this serves the same role as the ZMQ server in